Introduction

 Layer primitives: Providing pre-built components for neural networks, allowing researchers to focus on the design of their architectures rather than implementation details.

 Simpler work with derivatives: Automatically calculating gradients, eliminating the need for manual derivative calculation.
-For instance, with automatic differentiation (or autodiff), defining a neural network layer and computing its gradients could be done in just a few lines of code, without the hassle of manual calculation of derivatives in the pre-framework era.
+For instance, with automatic differentiation (or autodiff), defining a neural network layer and computing its gradients could be done in just a few lines of code without the hassle of manually calculating derivatives in the pre-framework era.

 Hardware acceleration: GPU has been an essential thing almost since the beginning.